sv222/AWS-Solutions-Architect-Associate-Exam-2024/README.md

 Elastic Block Store (EBS) is a block-level storage service designed for use with Amazon Elastic Compute Cloud (EC2) instances.
 EBS volumes provide persistent storage for applications running on EC2 instances.
 EBS volumes are replicated within the Availability Zone in which they are created to protect against data loss.

-EBS volumes are available in four different volume types:
+EBS volumes are available in five volume types:

-- **Magnetic (Standard):** Magnetic volumes are the most cost-effective EBS volume type.
-They are well-suited for applications that require high throughput and low latency, such as web servers and databases.
-- **General Purpose SSD (gp2):** General purpose SSD volumes are a good balance between cost and performance.
-They are well-suited for applications that require a mix of throughput and IOPS, such as application servers and game servers.
-- **Provisioned IOPS SSD (io1):** Provisioned IOPS SSD volumes provide sustained performance for mission-critical low-latency workloads.
-They are well-suited for applications that require high IOPS, such as relational databases and NoSQL databases.
+- **General Purpose SSD (gp3):** Latest generation SSD with baseline 3,000 IOPS and 125 MB/s throughput, scalable to 16,000 IOPS and 1,000 MB/s.
+Cost-effective for most workloads (default since 2020)
+- **Provisioned IOPS SSD (io2):** High-performance SSD for mission-critical apps (up to 256K IOPS per volume with 1,000:1 IOPS:GB ratio).
+Supports Multi-Attach
-- **Throughput Optimized HDD (st1):** Throughput optimized HDD volumes are designed for workloads that require high throughput, such as data lakes and log processing.
+- **Throughput Optimized HDD (st1):** Low-cost HDD for frequently accessed data (500 MB/s per volume, 40 MB/s per TB baseline)
+- **Cold HDD (sc1):** Lowest cost HDD for less frequently accessed data (250 MB/s per volume, 12 MB/s per TB baseline)
+- **gp2 (Legacy):** Previous generation general purpose SSD being phased out (3 IOPS per GB baseline)

 EBS volumes can be attached to EC2 instances at any time, and they can be resized up or down without downtime.
 EBS volumes can also be used to create snapshots, which are point-in-time copies of an EBS volume.
 Snapshots can be used to create new EBS volumes, or to restore an EBS volume to a previous state.